I have outlined some startup website ideas in this post, to help your business in the new venture.

 However, I have worked with start-up businesses for a long time and I know that a large website is often not within the budget at stage one.

-For a startup business who is cost-conscious, I recommend a website of 4 or 5 pages.
+For a startup business that is cost-conscious, I recommend a website of 4 or 5 pages.

 The website can consist of a home page, an about page, a product or service page and a contact/map page.